lizzy-orton/lizzy-orton/README.md

-my name is elizabeth, but you can call me lizzy my pronouns are she/her i'm a tenth grader at ascte
+//my name is elizabeth, but you can call me lizzy
+//my pronouns are she/her
+//i'm a tenth grader at ascte